a-thousand-channels/ORTE-backend/README.md

 ## Credits

-Project by Ulf Treger <ulf.treger@googlemail.com> with kind support from and in collaboration with:
+Project by A thousand channels, initiated by [Ulf Treger](https://github.com/ut) with kind support by and in collaboration with:

-* [Pragma Shift](https://www.pragma-shift.net/), Hamburg, for code donation,
+* [Pragma Shift](https://www.pragma-shift.net/), Hamburg, for initial code donation,
 * Treffentotal 2018, Hamburg (first use public case with a map at [map.treffentotal.de](https://map.treffentotal.de), which gets its geolocations from ORTE backend via JSON),
 * Participants of recent workshops of [city/data/explosion](https://citydataexplosion.tumblr.com/) at Kunst- und Kulturverein Spedition, Bremen,
-* Members of the working group "Queer narratives, mappped" 💖 for acceptance testing, ideas and requests for improving the user interface,
+* Members of the working group "Queer narratives, mappped" 💖 for acceptance testing, ideas and requests for improving the user interface and the maps.
-* [Sandbostel Camp Memorial](https://www.stiftung-lager-sandbostel.de/) for the public submission interface.
+* [Sandbostel Camp Memorial](https://www.stiftung-lager-sandbostel.de/) for the public submission interface and to [Sefux](https://github.com/Sefux) for coding it.

 ## Feedback & Contributions

 Feedback, bug reports and code contributions are most welcome.

-Send Feedback to ulf.treger@googlemail.com
+Send Feedback to hello@a-thousand-channels.xyz

-Please file bug reports and feature request to our Github Repository at https://github.com/ut/ORTE-backend
+Please file bug reports and feature request to our Github Repository at https://github.com/a-thousand-channels/ORTE-backend

 For code contributions, please fork this repo, make a branch, commit your code & [create a pull request](https://help.github.com/en/articles/creating-a-pull-request).

-All contributors shall respect the [Contributor Covenant Code of Conduct](https://github.com/ut/ORTE-backend/blob/main/CODE_OF_CONDUCT.md)
+All contributors shall respect the [Contributor Covenant Code of Conduct](https://github.com/a-thousand-channels/ORTE-backend/blob/main/CODE_OF_CONDUCT.md)

 ## Licence

-This project is licensed under a [GNU General Public Licence v3](https://github.com/ut/ORTE-backend/blob/master/LICENSE)
+This project is licensed under a [GNU General Public Licence v3](https://github.com/a-thousand-channels/ORTE-backend/blob/master/LICENSE)